Yue-Chen-YC/reading-log/_posts/2025-06-15-summer-2025-reading-log.md

 Hao, J., Kubota, M., Bayram, F., González Alonso, J., Grüter, T., Li, M., & Rothman, J. (2024).
 Schooling and language usage matter in heritage bilingual processing: Sortal classifiers in Mandarin.
 Second Language Research, 02676583241270900.

 ## My thoughts
+I found the association between grammatical and semantic features in the paper to be somewhat unclear and, at times, seemingly casual.
+For example, the notion that G+ (grammatical) aligns with prototypical semantic features of a classifier (S+) raises some questions.
+While the example of 'tiao' (associated with objects that are long, slender, and flexible) makes sense in prototypical cases such as 'rope' (绳子), it becomes less convincing in other contexts.
+For instance, cats are arguably long, slender, and flexible, yet we don’t refer to a cat as 一条猫.
+This discrepancy suggests that the semantic association is not always straightforward or consistent.

+**G+S+ 一条绳子 vs 一条狗 = competitor objects match with target classifer in both grammatical and semantic features G-S+ 一条手表 vs 一条狗 = competitor objects that matched with the target classifier in semantic features but not in grammatical form class
+G-S- 一条苹果 vs 一条狗 = competitor objects that neither matched with target classifier in semantic features but not in grammatical form class**

 ## Backgorund
 Huettig et al. (2010) found that Mandarin-speaking L1-dominant adults in a visual world eye-tracking study showed that linguistic stimuli that had a classifier compatible with the target noun in the visual scene facilitated processing (look at the target faster) relative to linguistic stimuli without a classifier.